The rich and natural-sounding audio of this soundbar make it a top pick for anyone assembling a premium entertainment center for movies and gaming.

 Not optimized for console gaming.

-Custom room tuning can only be done through its companion app.
+Dynamic range control can only be adjusted via its companion app.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.